ibm-cloud-docs/Registry/container-registry-cli.md

 <dt><code>--show-type</code></dt>
 <dd>(Optional) Displays the image manifest type.</dd>
 <dt><code>--no-va</code></dt>
 <dd>(Optional) Excludes the security status (Vulnerability Advisor) results from the output.
-If you don't need the security status results as part of your `ibmcloud cr image-list` output, you can use this option to increase performance.</dd>
+If you don't need the security status results as part of your <code>ibmcloud cr image-list</code> output, you can use this option to increase performance.</dd>
 </dl>

 ### Example